lsparrish/ngaro/README.rst

    cd console
    make

-If your system requires curses (e.g., on Windows); open the console/retro.c and change //FLAGS to:
+If your system requires curses, open the console/retro.c and change //FLAGS to:

 ::

    //FLAGS -O3 -fomit-frame-pointer -DCURSES

 You will also need to add a //LIBS line (change as needed for your system):

 ::